psu13/mutable-hakyll/posts/anti-social-2.md

 The last few years have been mostly down for the systems that we call "social media."
-Once thought to be the pinnacle of the late-capitalist engine for consumer surveillance and arbitrarily profitable advertising engines people _finally_ seem to having second thoughts about using a system that records and broadcasts their every thought and action to the entire Internet at once all to sell clicks and ads for someone else's profit.
+Once thought to be the pinnacle of the late-capitalist engine for consumer surveillance and arbitrarily profitable advertising engines people _finally_ seemed to be having second thoughts about using a system that records and broadcasts their every thought and action to the entire Internet at once all to sell clicks and ads for someone else's profit.
 They didn't think _too hard_ about not doing this anymore, but the thought did cross through the collective conciousness, if only for a microsecond.
 Then the kid pictures continued to go up and the "day in the life" videos continued to be posted.
 Ah well.

 Then in a fun twist, a self-centered billionaire narcisscist dipshit asshole made a joke about buying twitter for 44 _billion_ dollars and then it turned that, joke's on him, he